Patrol Division

 Lieutenant Ronald Johnson is currently assigned as the Day A supervisor.
 He started his police career with the City of Statesboro Police Department.
 He then worked for the Fulton County Police Department for ten years before joining the Sandy Springs Police Department.
 His previous assignments include North Metro SWAT, Street Crimes Unit, and as a South District Patrol Sergeant.
 He is a graduate of Georgia Southern University.
 He is the lead instructor for the department’s Women Self Defense Class.

-Lieutenant Johnson can be contacted via e-mail or phone at 770-551-6941
+Lt.
+Johnson can be contacted via e-mail or phone at 770-551-6941

-Lieutenant David Lapides is currently assigned to Evening B Squad.
+Lieutenant David Lapides is currently assigned to Evening A Squad.
 Lieutenant Lapides has served with the department since its inception in 2006.
 His career in law enforcement began in 1997 with the Fulton County Police Department.
 His assignments have included Uniform Patrol, DUI Task Force, Accident Investigations, Crisis Negations, Criminal Investigations, Internal Affairs, and Staff Inspections.
 Lieutenant Lapides has an Associates of Science in Criminal Justice from Georgia Perimeter College, a Bachelor of Arts in Organizational Leadership from Reinhardt College, and a Master of Science Degree in Criminal Justice from the University of Louisville.
 He is also a Dean’s List graduate of the Southern Police Institute’s Administrative Officers Course, Class 142, from the University of Louisville.
 Lieutenant Lapides is also the treasury for the Sandy Springs Police Benevolent Fund.

 Lt.
 Lapides can be contacted via e-mail or phone at 770-551-6933.